mikpe/gcc/gcc/config/arm/arm.md

 ;;---------------------------------------------------------------------------
 ;; Attributes

+;; Processor type.
+This is created automatically from arm-cores.def.
+(include "arm-tune.md")

 ; IS_THUMB is set to 'yes' when we are generating Thumb code, and 'no' when ; generating ARM code.
 This is used to control the length of some insn